RussellShelley/Energy_Analysis/README.md

 * _The ERD is displayed_ Click [here](https://github.com/RussellShelley/Energy_Analysis/blob/r_verhofste/SQL%20Database/QuickDBD.png) to view the ERD.

 ## Machine Learning Model
 In this machine learning analysis, we look to explore the relationship of various demographic variables with electric vehicle ownership.

+**ML Goal:** Explore the relationship of various demographic variables with electric vehicle ownership.
-This Machine Learning model ties into our overall project in that by finding key variables that contribute to whether someone is likely to own and electric vehicle and comparing those demographics to geographic data such as number of EV Charging Stations, we can therefore propose to public policy makers where might be the next best markets for installing charging stations.
+Implications: By finding key variables that contribute to whether someone is likely to own an electric vehicle and comparing those demographics to geographic data such as number of EV Charging Stations, we can propose to public policy makers where might be the next best markets for installing charging stations.

+**Demographic Data Explored:**
+* Education
+* Age
+* Income
+* Household size
+* Number of Vehicles in the household
+* And more...

 View the Machine Learning Model [Here](https://github.com/RussellShelley/Energy_Analysis/blob/main/Machine_Learning/ML_Decision_Tree_And_Random_Forest.ipynb)

 ### *Preliminary Data Preprocessing*
-Code for the Data Preprocessing and Database Table Creations can be found [here](https://github.com/RussellShelley/Energy_Analysis/blob/main/SQL%20Database/Data%20File%20Review-Practice1.ipynb)
+View Code for the Data Preprocessing and Database Table Creations [here](https://github.com/RussellShelley/Energy_Analysis/blob/main/SQL%20Database/Data%20File%20Review-Practice1.ipynb)

 Our model requires quite a bit in the ETL pipeline.
 * Reformat and load in data from the survey respondents: Survey Data Files are read into a dataframe in Jupyter Notebook using Python Pandas Library.